Tilings in quasi-random $k$-partite hypergraphs: Introduction

 where $e_{H}(X_1,\dots,X_k)$ is the number of $(x_1,\dots,x_k)\in X_1\times \cdots \times X_k$ such that $\{x_1,\dots,x_k\}\in E(H)$. \end{defi}

 In particular, we say a $k$-partite $k$-graph $H$ is \emph{$p$-dense} if $H$ is ($p,\mu $)-dense for some small $\mu$.

 Lenz and Mubayi~\cite{LenM} were the first to study the $F$-factor problems in quasi-random hypergraphs.
-Recently, Ding, Han, Sun, Wang and Zhou~\cite{DHSWZ} gave the density threshold for having all $3$-partite $3$-graph factors in quasi-random $3$-graphs with vanishing minimum codegree condition.
-In this paper, we investigate on denseness and partite codegree conditions for the host $k$-partite $k$-graph to ensure $F$-factors.
+They proved that for a linear $k$-graph $F$, every sufficiently large quasi-random $k$-graph with constant density and minimum degree $\Omega(n^{k-1})$ admits an $F$-factor.
+Ding, Han, Sun, Wang and Zhou~\cite{DHSWZ22} later characterised all $k$-partite guest $k$-graph satisfying this property.
+Additionally, they~\cite{DHSWZ} established a density threshold of $p=1/8$ for the existence of all $3$-partite $3$-graph factors in quasi-random $3$-graphs under a vanishing minimum codegree condition.
+In this paper, we explore denseness and partite codegree conditions to ensure $F$-factors in $k$-partite $k$-graphs.

-Let $F$ be a $k$-partite $k$-graph with each part having $m$ vertices.
-We first prove that $p > 1/2$ is enough for a $p$-dense $k$-partite $k$-graph $H$ with vanishing partite minimum codegree to have an $F$-factor.
+Let $F$ be a $k$-partite $k$-graph with $m$ vertices in each part.
+We first prove that $p > 1/2$ guarantees an $F$-factor in a $p$-dense $k$-partite $k$-graph $H$ with vanishing partite minimum codegree.